lino-framework/lino/docs/tutorials/index.rst

 Tutorials
 =========

+After having :doc:`installed the framework </dev/install>`
-After watching the :doc:`online demos </demos>` you'll now want to know how to do it yourself.
+you'll now want to learn how to use it.

 .. toctree::
    :maxdepth: 1

-   quickstart/mysite/index
+   hello/index
    polls/mysite/index
+   dumpy
    lets
-   dumpy
    babel
    layouts
    mini